Planning a funeral

 The only point you may need to think about is that some sites are more ecologically concerned than others.
 This means that you would need to consider how you want the grave to be marked.
 Some grounds allow slate plaques; others only allow trees to be planted in commemoration.

-At A Natural Undertaking we work with Westall Park and Sun Rising which are both private burial grounds closest to Birmingham.
+At A Natural Undertaking we mostly work with Westall Park , Sun Rising and Temple Fields which are private burial grounds closest to Birmingham.
 For a more local option there are woodland burial grounds provided by the Local Council, in this case we typically we work with Primrose Meadow which is close to Kings Norton.